Tag: father

 Psalm 80; Isaiah 65:17–25: John 14:18–31

-Remaining “in” the Father and “in” though is a little more than just sitting.
-It is an active pursuit of a with God, through the of the Spirit.
+Remaining “in” the Father and “in” Jesus though is a little more than just sitting.
+It is an active pursuit of a relationship with God, through the gift of the Holy Spirit.
 It is the Holy Spirit that remains to teach and guide us, even today.

 Yet, just because the Holy Spirit is here and present, does not mean that we do nothing.
 Jesus said that the Holy Spirit would teach us.
 Teaching, though, requires students.
 Until we die (and maybe even after), we are all, to be constantly learning about God.